Moe (slang): Sexual attraction

 Sometimes feelings of moe towards fictional characters include "sexual excitement", or are understood in the context where "lots of beautiful girls and boobs appear."
 In these cases, feelings of pure affection that gradually become stronger over time can lead to these feelings of eroticism.

 Queer theorist Yuu Matsuura says that sexual desire oriented to such characters differs from a desire toward humans.

-Moe, however, is also considered to be distinct from pure lust.
-While small amounts of lust is generally considered moe, a feeling that focuses too heavily on lust is considered outside the scope of moe.
-According to commentator, Tōru Honda who considers moe to be "romance within one's head", the ideal kind of love within moe is "romantic love".
+Moe, however, is also considered to be distinct from pure lust (or ero).
+While small amounts of lust are generally accepted within the boundaries of moe, a feeling focusing too heavily on raw sexual arousal is typically deemed outside its scope.
+To define this boundary, light novel author Nagaru Tanigawa utilized a character's dialogue in his 2005 book Despair-type: The Closed World to present a litmus test: if an individual still maintains their feelings of affection and love for a character immediately after masturbating to them, it qualifies as moe; if the affection dissipates, it was merely ero (lust).

+According to commentator Tōru Honda, who considers moe to be "romance within one's head", the ideal kind of love within moe is "romantic love".

+Global spread

+The international spread of moe has been noted in various global media.
+On 14 March 2007, the Japanese edition of Newsweek featured a maid-garbed anime girl on its cover alongside a major feature titled "The Moeing World" (萌える世界), analyzing the global export of the aesthetic.
+In January 2017, the Chinese state broadcaster China Central Television (CCTV) utilized the term in a headline describing a giant panda as the "most moe panda" (最萌大熊猫), demonstrating the integration of the terminology into mainstream state-run journalism within the Chinese-speaking world.